ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 This algorithm is robust to packet reordering; it makes no assumptions about the order in which packets are delivered or ACKed.
-In particular, for a particular packet P, it does not matter which packets are delivered between the transmission of P and the ACK of packet P, since C.delivered will be incremented appropriately in any case.
+In particular, for a particular packet P, it does not matter which packets are delivered between the transmission of P and the ACK of packet P, since delivered will be incremented appropriately in any case.